wenqingqian3/wenqingqian3.github.io/README.md

 python run.py
 ```
 ### TODO & Notice
-1. blog_history is not support now
+1. [  %]blog_history is not support now
-2. auto clean generated file
+2. [  %]auto clean generated file
-3. Implement a command to "adjust the score of keywords based on file size"
+3. [  %]Implement a command to "adjust the score of keywords based on file size"
-4. Implement the search to be sensitive to the order of input terms, and make this sensitivity configurable
+4. [ %%]Implement the search to be sensitive to the order of input terms, and make this sensitivity configurable
-5. link support
+5. [%%%]link support
-6. reference support
+6. [  %]reference support
-7. Minor (new type): Open an embedded window to display a Minor article within the current page.
+7. [%%%]Minor (new type): Open an embedded window to display a Minor article within the current page.
-8. rewrite the format modified markdown to source
+8. [  %]rewrite the format modified markdown to source